zerotier/ZeroTierOne/doc/MANUAL.md

 To build a planetary data center we first had to begin with the wiring.
 Tunneling into the Earth's core and putting a giant wire closet down there wasn't an option, so we decided to use software to build virtual wires over the existing Internet instead.

 In conventional networks L1 (OSI layer 1) refers to the actual CAT5/CAT6 cables or wireless radio channels over which data is carried and the physical transciever chips that modulate and demodulate it.
-VL1 is a peer to peer network that does the same thing by using encryption, authentication, and a lot of networking tricks to create virtual wires as needed.
+VL1 is a peer to peer network that does the same thing by using encryption, authentication, and a lot of networking tricks to create virtual wires on a dyniamic as-needed basis.

 ### **2.1.1.** Network Topology and Peer Discovery